-2. Sharing Information with Law Enforcement
+3. Law Enforcement Investigations

-The MSU Police Department and Office for Inclusion and Intercultural Initiatives independently investigate complaints of relationship violence and sexual misconduct.
+Claimants may pursue a complaint with the University and police simultaneously.
+The MSU Police Department and Office of Institutional Equity (OIE) independently investigate complaints of relationship violence and sexual misconduct.
 The Police investigate to determine whether there has been a violation of criminal laws.
-The Office for Inclusion and Intercultural Initiatives investigates to determine whether there has been a violation of University policy.
-The investigations proceed concurrently, and the outcome of one investigation does not determine the outcome of the other investigation.
+The Office of Institutional Equity investigates to determine whether there has been a violation of University policy.
+The investigations proceed concurrently, and the outcome of one investigation.